Jump to Section

 - Absolute Triple Net Lease: An Absolute Triple Net Lease absolves the landlord from any responsibility for paying for taxes, insurance, and maintenance.
 Some expenses that the tenant will be required to cover could include repairs to a building’s roof or main structure.

-- Fully Serviced Lease: This lease agreement, also called a Gross Lease, states that the rent amount is inclusive of utilities and all other services that a tenant would normally have to pay for separately.
+- Fully Serviced Lease: A Full-Service Lease, also called a Gross Lease, states that the rent amount is inclusive of utilities and all other services that a tenant would normally have to pay for separately.
 This is usually used for a short-term lease agreement.

 A commercial lease agreement should clearly state which type of lease is being used and how rent is calculated, especially for a Percentage Lease.